hassan-aboelseoud/laser-focus/README.md

         2. Install Manim Community Edition by running the command below:

             ```sh
-            python -m pip install manim==0.18.1
+            pip install manim==0.18.1
             ```
         3. Install a [LaTeX](https://www.latex-project.org/) distribution.
 LaTeX is required for rendering mathematical equations and formulae.
-One such LaTeX distribution is  [MiKTeX](https://miktex.org/) which can be installed here [here](https://miktex.org/download).
+One such LaTeX distribution is [MiKTeX](https://miktex.org/) which can be installed [here](https://miktex.org/download).
     * You can find the installation instructions [here](https://docs.manim.community/en/stable/installation.html) for any other operating system such as macOS or Linux.
 7. Launch Jupyter Notebook by running the command below: